What is Minimum Advertised Price (MAP)? And How to Create a Competitive MAP Policy?

 GrowByData

-Sagun Shrestha | May 12, 2022
+Sagun Shrestha |

-|READ 12 MIN
+|READ 14 MIN

-What is Minimum Advertised Price (MAP)?
+What is the Minimum Advertised Price (MAP)?

 For instance, if a manufacturer sets a MAP at $500, all authorized resellers who want to promote the product must advertise the product at $500 or higher.
 However, retailers may offer the product below the MAP by using discount coupons and offers.